|Home > About Mary > Marian Devotions|

 This practice refreshed the custom known as the Rosary Saturdays, popular since the seventeenth century and continued to the present at places of pilgrimage.
 Both Pope Pius IX and Pope Leo XIII fostered this custom.
 Grignion de Montfort also fostered the rosary in connection with his missions, which often encompassed Saturdays.

-The following material is directly quote from an article from at the Marian Library:
+The following material is directly quoted from an article found at The Marian Library:

 We all know that from time immemorial Christian tradition had consecrated every Saturday to Our Lady.
 At Fatima, however, it was the First Saturday of each month which she herself particularly singled out for reparation to her Immaculate Heart.
 Were these words of Our Lady's "Great Promise" at Fatima the origin of the First Saturday Communion of Reparation?
 No. Both St. Pius X and Benedict XV had previously indulged the practice.
 Who, then, was the founder of Reparation to the Immaculate Heart of Mary on the First Saturday?
 As far as our studies have been able to determine, the founder was a Servite nun.
 And here is the story.